framework-one/framework-one.github.io/source/documentation/4.1/using-di-one.markdown

 * TOC
 {:toc}

+### Terminology
+- **Bean**: A CFC that you want to create.
+Any file with a .cfc extension can be a bean
+- **Transient** or **non-singleton** : A bean that will freshly created each time you call `getBean()`, it could be used for only the lifespan of the request, e.g. a basket object ready to be populated with items.
+- **Singleton**: A cfc that only one exists in the system, each time you call `getBean()` you will get the SAME bean, not a new one, for example a Service that creates basket objects.
+- **Bean Factory**: A service that creates beans for you, so you don't have to use `new` or `createObject`, and populates them with any dependencies.

 # Getting Started with DI/1

 Most users will be using DI/1 as the default bean factory for FW/1, but you can also use DI/1 in a non-FW/1 application, and that can be a good way to start adding structure and automation to an existing legacy project if you're not ready for an MVC framework.
 Both approaches will be covered below.